China: Who's really in charge?

 The company's founder, Ma Huateng, is China's third richest man, according to Forbes, just behind Jack Ma and Dalian Wanda founder Wang Jianlin.

 "He wields massive influence because of the ubiquitous use of WeChat ...
-Several powerful business leaders have had their wings clipped in recent years, but the technology sector has so far escaped relatively unscathed," said Tom Rafferty, China Regional Manager for the Economist Intelligence Unit, who ranked Ma third on his list.
+Several powerful business leaders have had their wings clipped in recent years, but the technology sector has so far escaped relatively unscathed," said Tom Rafferty, China regional manager for the Economist Intelligence Unit, who ranked Ma third on his list.

 Ma, who is also known by his nickname "Pony," founded Tencent, the company which owns WeChat, in 1998 with his university classmates.
 Two decades later, he is now the company's chairman and its value has skyrocketed.